Bosnian flag

 Growth Potential

-The Bosnian e-commerce market is growing at 18.5% annually, with a total market size of $0.6B.
-This represents a significant opportunity for businesses looking to expand internationally.
+The Bosnian e-commerce market is growing at 18.5% per year, with a total market size of $0.6B.
+It is a real opportunity for any business looking to expand internationally.

 Target Audience

-1.3M online shoppers actively buying products in Bosnia and Herzegovina, Serbia, Montenegro, Croatia, Kosovo, North Macedonia, Diaspora.
-These customers are ready to purchase from international sellers who speak their language.
+1.3M online shoppers are actively buying in Bosnia and Herzegovina, Serbia, Montenegro, Croatia, Kosovo, North Macedonia, Diaspora.
+These customers are ready to buy from international sellers who speak their language.

-Bosnian Cultural & Language Insights for Product Translation
+Bosnian Culture and Language Insights for Product Translation

-Use a Mixed tone with Respectful, personal, community-oriented, polite style when writing product descriptions.
+Use a Mixed tone with a Respectful, personal, community-oriented, polite style when writing product descriptions.

 Key Considerations